 KEEP_HIERARCHY is used to prevent optimizations along the hierarchy boundaries.
-The Vivado synthesis tool attempts to keep the same general hierarchies specified in the RTL, but for QoR reasons it can flatten or modify them.
+The Vivado synthesis tool attempts to keep the same general hierarchy specified in the RTL, but for better Quality of Results (QoR) reasons it can flatten or modify them.

 If KEEP_HIERARCHY is placed on the instance, the synthesis tool keeps the boundary on that level static.